IbtissamErrachidi/Airflow-Orchestrated_Narrative_Weather_Generation/README.md

 # Weather_Storyteller

-  This project generates a weather report narrative based on city name.It fetches real-time weather data from the free OpenWeatherMap API, then uses a large language model (LLM) to create a journal-style weather report including practical advice about clothes and activities.
+This project generates a weather report narrative based on city name.
+It fetches real-time weather data from the free OpenWeatherMap API, then uses a large language model (LLM) to create a journal-style weather report including practical advice about clothes and activities.
 To optimize performance and reduce redundant API calls, the project uses Redis as a caching layer.
 Redis stores recent weather reports temporarily with a time-to-live (TTL), allowing the application to quickly serve cached reports for the same city within a short timeframe (e.g., 15 minutes) without repeatedly querying the weather API or regenerating reports.
 This helps improve response speed and reduces API usage while ensuring reasonably fresh data.

 ## Features

 - Input: city name.
 - Retrieve current weather data via **OpenWeatherMap API**.